katlass/Space-Optimized-Computer-Vision/README.md

 <br>

 The Best Model  <br>
 Overall, the model that performs best in terms of test accuracy is the resnet 44 model with data augmentation and 60% polynomially decaying sparsity.
 However, the loss in accuracy is very minimal between 60% and 70% sparsity.
 Given you are willing to sacrifice the one percent accuracy, you could opt for the other approach of using the 70% sparsity model.
 We do see that quantization roughly halfs memory.
-Overall, if you were going to train this dataset with resnet 20, the supermodel with 70% sparsity would be the best choice for a very small model, faster training time and only 3% less accuracy.
+Overall, if you were going to train this dataset with resnet 20, the optimized model with 70% sparsity would be the best choice for a very small model, faster training time and only 3% less accuracy.
 <br>
 The best accuracy is achieved by the ResNet 44 model with 60% sparsity, narrow margin with 70% sparsity.  <br>